Jwaxo/jwayde-portfolio/themes/waxo_gray/README.txt

-ABOUT JEFF WAX
+ABOUT JESS WAYDE
 --------------

 Why would you be looking here for info on me?
-The actual site should have some, at jeffwax.com.
+The actual site should have some, at jesswayde.com.
 If you're not there, hey, thanks for checking out my repo.

 HOW TO THEME
 ------------